Self-Employed Tax Deductions You Don't Want to Miss

 - Utilities – This involves expenses such as electricity, gas, water.etc.
 However, you're only allowed to write off a percentage of your utilities based on what's actually used in your business (usually multiplied by the percentage of space your office occupies in your home).
 Consulting a tax specialist can give you a better understanding on how to do this properly.

 Don't forget to include start-up costs in your home business.
-Some of the categories above cover this (i.e. a business license), but your start up may also includes legal fees, buying a domain name, setting up your business structure, such as a limited liability company, and hiring a graphic designer for logo creation.
+Some of the categories above cover this (i.e., a business license), but your startup may also include legal fees, buying a domain name, setting up your business structure, such as a limited liability company, and hiring a graphic designer for logo creation.
 Hiring a consultant or coach may also be deductible if it's related to helping you with your business.
 Essentially, costs that are directly or indirectly related and necessary to your doing business are tax deductible.

 Another, less expensive option is to use financial software to manage your business money and import it into tax software when it's time to do taxes.